sdss/mangadap/docs/installation.rst

     cd mangadap/tests
     pytest .

-Some tests requires a set of "remote" data that are not located in the repo for space considerations.
-Downloading the data used by these tests currently requires `SDSS Collaboration Access`_.
-The link in the last sentence points to a description of how this access is granted for Marvin using a ``~\.netrc`` file.
-The DAP uses the same ``~\.netrc`` file to authenticate access to the ``data.sdss.org`` host for downloading the test data.
-Once you have your ``~\.netrc`` file, you can download the necessary test data and rerun the tests to include usage of that data like this:
+Some tests require a set of "remote" data that are not located in the repo for space considerations.
+You can download these data by running the following
+script:

 .. code-block:: console

     python download_test_data.py

-    cd mangadap/tests
-    pytest .
+And then executing the tests with the same commands above.

+Note that, if you have `SDSS Collaboration Access`_ and you have a `~/.netrc` file (e.g., from using collaboration access with Marvin), this script will pull the data from the (still public) `mangawork` directory on the SAS.

 Local Environment Setup